kush1303/CS661_Big_Data/README.md

 # CS661_Big_Data NetFlix Data Analysis
-# Dashboard using Plotly Dash
+# Netflix Dashboard using Plotly Dash

 This Python script creates a web application using the Dash library and Plotly visualizations to explore and present insights from 5 data